- Carbon emissions

 - Renewable energy

-Socially responsible investments aim to help you to achieve your goals while focussing on the environment, social values and good governance.
+Our Socially responsible investment (SRI) portfolios aim to help you to achieve your financial goals while focusing on investments in companies and bond issuers that take into account certain environmental, social and governance (ESG) considerations.

-Our socially responsible portfolios allow you to align your investments with your values.
-With continuous oversight from our in-house investment team, our SRI portfolios place an emphasis on environmental, social and governance factors.
+With continuous oversight from our in-house investment team, our SRI portfolios place an emphasis on investments in companies and bond issuers that take into account certain environmental, social and governance considerations.

-You can read more about how we developed our socially responsible scoring and portfolios.
+You can read more about how we developed the ESG scoring of our SRI portfolios.

-“I want my portfolio to be proactively managed by experts and invested in line with my values.”
+“I want my portfolio to be proactively managed by experts and invested in companies that are better positioned to manage the risks that come from environmental, social and governance factors.”

-Our socially responsible portfolios lean towards companies and bond issuers that have high environmental, social and governance (ESG) standards.
-We invest in exchange traded funds (or ETFs) that avoid companies engaged in controversial activities, while focusing on those that lead their peers on ESG.
+Our SRI portfolios lean towards companies and bond issuers that have high environmental, social and governance (ESG) standards.
+We invest SRI portfolios in exchange traded funds (or ETFs) that avoid companies engaged in controversial activities, while focusing on those that lead their peers on ESG.

 Yes.
-Like our fully managed style, our team of investment experts will monitor your portfolio for you.
-This means rebalancing when necessary, to ensure your portfolio is aligned at all times to your long-term objectives, and making strategic adjustments to the mix of investments.
+Like our Fully managed style, our team of investment experts will monitor your SRI portfolio for you.
+This means rebalancing when necessary, to ensure your SRI portfolio is aligned at all times to your long-term objectives, and making strategic adjustments to the mix of investments.

 Choose from 10 risk levels, low to high, to reflect your risk appetite.